How do you know when you've found a review article? Some things to look for (note that it doesn’t have to have ALL of these things!)

 Method 3: If your searching indicates that the article is not available in any format, then request the article through Tipasa, your Interlibrary Loan (ILL) account. ( Most databases include links to use ILL within each record.)
 It usually takes about a week or less to receive an electronic copy of the article.

-And at any time if you have questions, send Eli an email!
+And at any time if you have questions, send Pavel an email!

 Use these tips and tricks to get the most focused yet comprehensive results on your topic: